First Direct, Lakeland and Lush are the best big brands for customer service in the UK in 2017, according to our survey of more than 3,000 consumers.

 At the other end of the scale, Sports Direct sits in 100th place, falling from its position of joint 73rd in 2015.

 Scroll down to see the full list of 100 of the UK’s biggest brands and how they compare for customer service.

 Want to see more Which? survey results?
-Take a £1 trial to Which? to get access to all our product and service results and reviews.
+Take a Which? subscription to get access to all our product and service results and reviews.

 Top five brands for customer service